prikhi/pencil/README.md

 * [Bootstrap (WIP)][bootstrap-collection] by [Nathanielw][nathanielw]
 * [Material Design Icons][material-collection] by [Nathanielw][nathanielw]

-Additional collection are available on the
+Additional collections are available on the
 [Original Stencil Download Page][evolus-stencil-downloads].